Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Trip customization options

-While the itinerary is set by MedSailors, there are two main things for you to choose for your trip.
-And that’s informing them of your food preferences and/or allergies and the type of people you would like to get matched with.
+While the itinerary is fixed and rarely changed, you should inform them of your food preferences and/or allergies and the type of people you would like to be matched with.

 Food options